pgalfi/homeapps/README.md

 * create nutrition profiles that can be used to set daily nutrient targets

 An automatically generated browsable API is available that can be used to discover all the API's functions.

+## Housing API and demo front end

+The Housing API provides a REST API endpoint allowing retrieval of advertised housing properties.
+It provides the following filtering:

+* location (based on postal code ranges)
+* advertised price
+* property size
+* number of rooms
+* key words in the description

+The API keeps track of user based "views" and "likes".
+A view is counted when a user clicks on a detailed profile information of a property (linked to external advertiser).
+A user based "like" list is maintained that can be controlled through "Like" and "Not Like" buttons.
+The API provides two simple actions for adding or removing properties from this list.

+The API's listing call can then also filter against the viewed or liked list as needed.